StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 early on was the relative freedom offered to the academic and the researcher.
 I could ask for nothing more fulfilling and compelling than to be paid to learn from great minds, to deepen understanding through research, and to teach the next generation of students.
+If you like to work on your own agenda, then research is a path to consider!

 </p>